A case study of spatiotemporal forecasting techniques for weather forecasting: Introduction

-\item We populate the idea by presenting two spatiotemporal modelling approaches (sampling and clustering) based on dimensionality reduction, in which we identify important locations/subregions on the earth's surface using haversine distance-based clustering, train models on centered locations, and use these models to make forecasts at each location within their respective clusters.
-These two models have significantly decreased the computation compared to the naive strategy, which is to train separate models on each latitude-longitude grid point.
+\item We populate the idea by presenting two simple baseline spatiotemporal modelling approaches (sampling and clustering) that are based on dimensionality reduction, in which we identify important locations/subregions on the earth's surface using haversine distance-based clustering, train models on centred locations, and use these models to make forecasts at each location within their respective clusters.
+They significantly reduce computation compared to the naive strategy of training separate models on each latitude-longitude grid point by focusing on key locations and using cluster-based forecasting.

-\item We adapt tensor-based dynamic mode decomposition (DMD) for spatiotemporal forecasting; the proposed methodology extends the classical DMD forecasting approach to predict 2D matrices rather than vectors.
-We evaluated the model on the NASA POWER weather dataset and compared it to state-of-the-art models.
+\item We adapt tensor-based dynamic mode decomposition (DMD) for spatiotemporal forecasting; the proposed methodology extends the classical DMD forecasting approach to learn and predict from 2D matrices or higher-order tensors rather than vectors.
+We evaluated and compared the proposed model on the real-world weather datasets to standard baselines. \end{itemize} Let us highlight a few essential notations used in this work before moving on to the next section.\\ \textbf{Notations \\}